Levelise: Transforming the pitch and exploring future opportunities

 The Catapult focused on how to tailor the Levelise proposition to their target market and was also able to scope out future scenarios, upcoming trends, and advise on what their business should be focused on in the long-term.

-Levelise also utilised the Catapult’s expertise in market analysis, both domestically and globally.
-Our partner Delta EE assisted by delivering a current and forward-looking landscape view of energy suppliers and their position within the market, helping to identify prospective partners Levelise can target overseas.
+- The Catapult tapped into our Delivery Support Network to carry out market analysis, both domestically and globally.
+Partner Delta EE delivered a current and forward-looking landscape view of energy suppliers and their position within the market, helping to identify prospective partners Levelise can target overseas.

 Energy Systems Catapult’s ISP helps SMEs in the energy space overcome barriers that prevent products and services from reaching the market at scale.
 So the ISP changed the way Levelise pitches to its customers.
 The meticulous scrutiny and testing with focus groups delivered by the Consumer Insight team enabled Levelise to develop a far more refined proposition.